proudmonkey/AutoWrapper/README.md

 `AutoWrapper` omit any request with “`/swagger`” in the `URL` so you can still be able to navigate to the Swagger UI for your API documentation.

 # Support for NetCoreApp2.1 and NetCoreApp2.2
-`AutoWrapper` version 2.x also now supports both .NET Core 2.1 and 2.2.
+`AutoWrapper` version 2.x - 3.0 also supports both .NET Core 2.1 and 2.2.
 You just need to install the Nuget package `Newtonsoft.json` first before `AutoWrapper.Core`.

 # Unwrapping the Result from .NET Client
 [AutoWrapper.Server](https://github.com/proudmonkey/AutoWrapper.Server) is simple library that enables you unwrap the `Result` property of the AutoWrapper's `ApiResponse` object in your C# .NET Client code.
 The goal is to deserialize the `Result` object directly to your matching `Model` without having you to create the ApiResponse schema.